felixavco/create-react-template-cli/README.md

     rt c p MyPage

+### Create a nested component or page
+If you need to create a component inside an existing component you can add a 4th argument with the name of the parent component like these two examples

+    rt create component NestedComponent ParentComponent (this will create a new component in src/components/ParentComponent/NestedComponent) or if you need to create a component inside of a page rt create page NestedComponent ParentPage (this will create a new component in src/pages/ParentPage/NestedComponent)

 ### Using the CLI on an existing project
 Is posible to use the CLI on an existing project, just create a file named `react-template.json` at the root of your project with the following content.